GoogleChrome/developer.chrome.com/site/en/articles/high-definition-css-color-guide/index.md

 ### Meet the new web color spaces

-Except for `sRGB` and `sRGB-linear`, the following color spaces offer access to larger gamuts than sRGB.
-The display-p3 color space offers almost twice as many colors as RGB while Rec2020 offers almost twice as many as display-p3. **That's a lot of colors!**
+The following color spaces offer access to larger gamuts than sRGB.
+The display-p3 color space offers almost twice as many colors as RGB, while Rec2020 offers almost twice as many as display-p3. **That's a lot of colors!**

 {% Img
   src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/BsVdm6fsHO8B0mBgkHQF.png",